Skip to content

 What is the Flugzeughallen Karlshorst?

-During the First World War, the war industry was in full speed and the aerodrome was expanded and even included a dedicated railway that later was removed.
-But, after the defeat of the German Empire, the Versailles Treaty forbid Germany to use any aircraft which meant that this airbase was abandoned and unused until the Nazis decided to rearm Germany.
+But, after the defeat of the German Empire, the Versailles Treaty forbade Germany to use any aircraft, which meant that this airbase was abandoned and unused until the Nazis decided to re-arm Germany.

 Flugzeughallen Karlshorst